deficollective/defiscan/src/content/protocols/pendle/ethereum.md

 ### Trade YT

 Yield Tokens can be traded through the `PendleRouterV4` which delegates operations to the `ActionSwapYTV3` contract.
-Trading YT uses a sophisticated flash swap mechanism to enable buying or selling YT independently.
+Trading YT uses a flash swap mechanism to enable buying or selling YT independently.

 Buying YT:
 Users can acquire YT tokens without holding PT via `swapExactTokenForYt`.
 The router converts the external tokens to SY tokens, then temporarily borrows additional SY from the `PendleMarketV3` contract.
 All SY are used to mint both PT and YT (as they must be created in equal quantities), but only the YT are kept for the user.
 The PT are immediately sold back to the market to repay the borrowed SY.
 A portion of SY is sent as fees to the `Treasury`.